Andrew Ross (sociologist): Later writing

-In several of his books, Ross has pioneered a method he calls Scholarly Reporting, which is a blend of ethnography and investigative journalism.
+In several of his books, Ross has developed a method he calls Scholarly Reporting, which is a blend of ethnography and investigative journalism.
 In Bird on Fire: Lessons from the World's Least Sustainable City, Ross draws on his fieldwork in Phoenix, Arizona.
 Focusing on areas such as water supply, metropolitan growth, renewable energy, downtown revitalisation, immigration policy, and patterns of pollution, the book argues that urban managers have to base policy on combating environmental injustices to avoid replicating the condition of eco-apartheid that prevails in Phoenix and other major urban areas.

 One of his books, Creditocracy and the Case for Debt Refusal, analyses, and proposes solutions to, the massive household debt burden that has accumulated over the last two decades.
 The book considers some of the legal and moral principles of the Jubilee South movement–aimed at repudiating external debts of developing countries–and adapts them to the situation of household debtors in the North.
 Creditocracy engages with ideas and actions from the Occupy movement of debt resistance to Wall Street's creditor class.

 In Richard Posner's 2003 study, Public Intellectuals: A Study of Decline, Ross was ranked among the top 100 public intellectuals in the US.

 From 1986 to 2000, Ross served on the editorial collective of Duke University Press's journal Social Text.
-In 1996 he was one of the journal's editors who published a paper by Alan Sokal professing to show connections between physics and post-modern theory, and which was later revealed by Sokal to be a hoax meant to expose the low academic standards of "post-modernism" (see Sokal affair).
-Ross was among the editors of Social Text who were awarded the 1996 Ig Nobel Prize for Literature for his part in being taken in by the hoax.
+In 1996 the journal published a paper by Alan Sokal professing to show connections between physics and post-modern theory, which was later revealed by Sokal to be a hoax meant to expose the low academic standards of "post-modernism" (see Sokal affair).
+Social Text was awarded the 1996 Ig Nobel Prize for Literature for being taken in by the hoax.